 Cedar Falls is a medium-sized city located in the state of Iowa.
 With a population of 40,536 people and nine constituent neighborhoods, Cedar Falls is the 13th largest community in Iowa.

-Cedar Falls is a decidedly white-collar city, with fully 85.52% of the workforce employed in white-collar jobs, well above the national average.
+Cedar Falls is a decidedly white-collar city, with fully 85.29% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Cedar Falls is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Cedar Falls who work in office and administrative support (14.97%), sales jobs (10.75%), and food service (9.60%).
+There are especially a lot of people living in Cedar Falls who work in sales jobs (12.55%), office and administrative support (11.82%), and food service (8.60%).

-The per capita income in Cedar Falls in 2010 was $25,850, which is upper middle income relative to Iowa and the nation.
-This equates to an annual income of $103,400 for a family of four.
+The per capita income in Cedar Falls in 2018 was $34,857, which is wealthy relative to Iowa, and upper middle income relative to the rest of the US.
+This equates to an annual income of $139,428 for a family of four.
 However, Cedar Falls contains both very wealthy and poor people as well.

 The people who call Cedar Falls home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cedar Falls residents report their race to be White, followed by Asian.
-Important ancestries of people in Cedar Falls include Irish, English, Norwegian, and Dutch.
+Important ancestries of people in Cedar Falls include German, Irish, English, Norwegian, and Italian.

 The most common language spoken in Cedar Falls is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Urdu.